Francis Watson (art historian)

 Sir Francis John Bagott Watson, KCVO FBA (24 August 1907 – 27 September 1992) was a British art historian.

 Education

 Watson was educated at Shrewsbury and St John's College, Cambridge.

 Career

-Watson served as Director of the Wallace Collection from 1963 to 1974, and as Surveyor of the Queen's Works of Art from 1963 to 1972.
+In 1934, Watson began working for the Courtauld Institute of Art under James Mann.
+He followed Mann to the Wallace Collection, and took over the position of Director at Mann's death, serving from 1963 to 1974.
+He was also Surveyor of the Queen's Works of Art from 1963 to 1972.

 Watson was Slade Professor of Fine Art at the University of Oxford, 1969–70.